martin-brennan/martin-brennan.com/_posts/2015-03-16-mocks-stubs-and-injections-unit-testing-in-angular-js.md

 ## 5. Setting Up Specs, Dependency Injection & Angular Mocks

-Let&#8217;s look at what testing a simple controller looks like, where we will inject the required dependencies, mock some of our own dependencies and mock out a factory specifically for the test.
+Let’s look at what testing a simple controller looks like, where we will inject the required dependencies, mock some of our own dependencies and mock out a factory specifically for the test.
 We will use the example of a `PersonController`.
 Here is what the controller looks like:

 ```javascript
 class PersonController {